library(statnet)

 This combination of results suggests that while directed ties are rare in general, when ties do form, they are very likely to be mutual; a common feature in social networks.
 Overall, this ERGM confirms that dyadic dependence in the form of reciprocity is a defining feature of the Coleman data network.

-Markov random graphs are a foundational class of models in network statistics, based on the idea that the presence or absence of a tie between two nodes depends only on ties that are “locally adjacent”—specifically, those that share a node.
+Markov random graphs are a foundational class of models in network statistics, based on the idea that the presence or absence of a tie between two nodes \(i\) and \(j\) depends only on ties that are “locally adjacent”, specifically, those that share a node.
 This assumption, known as Markov dependence, implies that edges are conditionally independent unless they share a common node.
-This implies that the presence or absence of a tie between two nodes may influence other ties in the network, but only if those ties are adjacent.
+In other words, the presence or absence of a tie may influence other ties in the network, but only if those ties are adjacent.
 This locality of dependence makes the model tractable while capturing meaningful structural effects.

-Under Markov dependence, ERGMs are typically specified using edges, \(k\)-stars, and triangle terms, since these configurations reflect dependencies between adjacent ties.
-Examples of such configurations are shown in Figure 17.1.
+Under Markov dependence, ERGMs are typically specified using edges, \(k\)-stars, and triangles, since these configurations reflect dependencies between adjacent ties.
+Examples of such configurations are shown in Figure 18.1.

 A triangle occurs when three nodes are all pairwise connected.
 In undirected networks, this represents a basic unit of triadic closure; the idea that “a friend of a friend is likely to become a friend.”
 In ERGM terms, a triangle statistic is defined as: